austin-rt/useCallback/README.md

 // prints true
 ```

-This will always be the case for two [primative data types](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) of the same value.
+Obviously, this will always be the case for two [primitive data types](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) of the same value.

 Now, what about data structures?
 For example, two object literals with the same key/value pairs?
-What output should we see?
+What about empty object literals?

 ```js
 console.log({ a: 1 } === { a: 1 });